wolsongis/my_resume/index.md

 **Solar Energy Site Analysis**
 <br>
 <br>
 Utilized ArcGIS Pro to analyze geospatial data for identifying optimal sites for energy development.
-Conducted land use assessments, roadway proximity analysis, slope evaluation and sunshade analyses.
+Conducted land use assessments, a roadway proximity analysis, slope evaluation and a sunshade analysis.
 Based on these parameters I developed a binary and a ranking suitability model to support solar energy planning and provide a reference for future solar planning projects.
 <br>
 <br>
 [View the PDF](assests/SolarEnergySiteAnalysis.pdf)